rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter10_decision-risk.md

 which emphasizes the quantification of risk rather than relying solely on qualitative scoring.
 This quantitative view strengthens the evidence base for regulatory inspections.*

+Additional regulatory documents also emphasize the role of quantitative methods:
+- **ICH Q14 (Analytical Procedure Development, 2023)**,
+- **USP <1220> (Analytical Procedure Lifecycle, 2022)**.
+These guidelines reinforce the importance of simulation and quantitative risk assessment in pharmaceutical decision-making.

 ---

 ## 6. Modular Integration of Case Studies